Omaha Acne Treatment

 Common Acne Misconceptions

 Misconceptions about acne are as common as the condition itself.
 Having a better understanding of acne, why it occurs, and how it’s prevented can help you find an effective treatment.
+Whether you require isotretinoin, light therapy, or pimple cream, our Omaha dermatologists will help you find the right mixture of treatments for you.

 1. Acne Only Affects Teenagers.